MonkeyDa23/Horizon-Roleplay-1/discord-bot/README.md

 You **MUST** enable the **SERVER MEMBERS INTENT**.

 This is the #1 cause of login issues.
 If this is disabled, the bot cannot see the roles of users who are not cached, and the login system will fail.

+## Bot Invitation & Scopes

+For the bot and its slash commands (like `/setstatus`) to work correctly, it must be invited to your server with the correct permissions and scopes.

+1.  **Required Scopes**: The bot needs both `bot` and `applications.commands`.
+2.  **Required Permissions**: The bot needs `Administrator` permissions to function correctly.
+This is the simplest setup, but you can also grant specific permissions like `Manage Roles` and `Send Messages` if you prefer.
+3.  **Generate Invite Link**:
+    *   Go to the Discord Developer Portal.
+    *   Select your application, then go to `OAuth2 > URL Generator`.
+    *   Select the scopes: `bot` and `applications.commands`.
+    *   Select the bot permission: `Administrator`.
+    *   Copy the generated URL at the bottom.
+4.  **Re-Invite The Bot**: Use the generated URL to invite the bot to your server.
+If the bot is already in the server, you can simply use the URL again to update its permissions without kicking it.

+**If slash commands are not appearing in Discord, it's almost always because the bot was invited without the `applications.commands` scope.**

 ## Installation & Setup